Prowlarr/Prowlarr/.github/ISSUE_TEMPLATE/indexer_request.md

 ---
 name: Indexer Request
 about: Request an indexer for Prowlarr.
-Check the [pinned Jackett parity issue](https://github.com/Prowlarr/Prowlarr/issues/29) prior to submitting a request.
-Duplicated requests will be closed without warning.
-Please search GitHub prior to requesting.
+Check the [Jackett GHI](https://github.com/Prowlarr/Prowlarr/issues/29) & search GitHub prior to submitting a request.
+Duplicate requests will be closed.
 title: '(Indexer) '
 labels: 'Type: Indexer Request'
 assignees: ''